Close×

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

-The rivalry between Montreal and Quebec City is well known.
-And yet, between the metropolis and the Capitale Nationale, there's everything to please bicycle travelers!
+The rivalry between Montreal and Quebec City needs no introduction.
+Yet, between the metropolis and the provincial capital, there’s everything a cyclist could want!

-During these five days, you'll have the chance to discover the best of both worlds, and the beautiful places that lie between the province's two largest cities.
+Over the course of these five days, you’ll have the chance to experience the best of both worlds, as well as the stunning places located between the province’s two largest cities.

-From Montreal, the St. Lawrence River will be your guide to Quebec City, just as it was for the first French settlers.
+Starting in Montreal, the St. Lawrence River will serve as your guide all the way to Quebec City, just as it guided the first French settlers who came to settle here.

-You'll pass through the fertile lands of Montérégie and Mauricie, before seeing the river open up before you in the Quebec City area to make way for the famous Île d'Orléans, which you can tour on the fourth and final day of cycling.
+You’ll pass through the fertile lands of Montérégie and Mauricie before the river opens up before you in the Québec City region, giving way to the famous Île d’Orléans, which you can explore on the fourth and final day of cycling.

-In just five days, discover the province's most traveled road, but far from the busy highways!
-Through picturesque villages and farmlands, this cycling trip will present you with a beautiful portrait of our beautiful province!
+In just five days, discover the province’s most popular route—far from the busy highways!
+Winding through picturesque villages and farmland, this cycling tour will give you a lovely glimpse of our beautiful province!

-4 nights in a three- or four-star hotel, double occupancy;
+4 nights in a three- or four-star hotel, based on double occupancy;

 4 breakfasts;

-• transport of luggage between each stopover (one per person, maximum 15 kg - luggage transfer at 10 a.m.);
+• luggage transport between each stopover (one bag per person, maximum 15 kg – luggage transfer takes place at 10 a.m.);

 • taxes;

-• information to ensure the smooth running of your trip: contact details and telephone numbers for transport providers at your destination, bike stores, an emergency number, etc;
+• information to ensure a smooth trip: contact details and phone numbers for local transportation providers, bike shops, an emergency contact number, etc.;

-Not included: transportation to the point of departure for the passenger, baggage and bicycle; equipment, such as the bicycle; the presence of a guide; mechanical repairs and access to a support vehicle; costs in the event of a mechanical or physical problem. coverage under the Fonds d'indemnisation des clients des agents de voyages (FICAV), i.e. $1 per $1,000 and the applicable discount.
+Not included: transportation to the departure point for the passenger, their luggage, and their bicycle; equipment, such as the bicycle; a guide; mechanical repairs and access to a support vehicle; and costs incurred in the event of mechanical or physical issues. coverage under the Travel Agents’ Client Compensation Fund (FICAV), which is $1 per $1,000 and its applicable discount.

-4 nights in a three- or four-star hotel, double occupancy;
+4 nights in a three- or four-star hotel, based on double occupancy;

 4 breakfasts;

-• transport of luggage between each stopover (one per person, maximum 15 kg - luggage transfer at 10 a.m.);
+• luggage transport between each stopover (one bag per person, maximum 15 kg – luggage transfer takes place at 10 a.m.);

 • taxes;

-• information to ensure the smooth running of your trip: contact details and telephone numbers for transport providers at your destination, bike stores, an emergency number, etc;
+• information to ensure the trip runs smoothly: contact details and phone numbers for transport providers at the destination, bike shops, an emergency number, etc.;

-Not included: transportation to the point of departure for the passenger, baggage and bicycle; equipment, such as the bicycle; the presence of a guide; mechanical repairs and access to a support vehicle; costs in the event of a mechanical or physical problem. coverage under the Fonds d'indemnisation des clients des agents de voyages (FICAV), i.e. $1 per $1,000 and the applicable discount.
+Not included: transportation to the starting point for passengers, their luggage, and their bicycles; equipment, such as bicycles; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems.
+Protection under the Travel Agents' Customer Compensation Fund (FICAV) is $1 per $1,000 and its applicable discount.

 Other information